List of Apple II clones

-The Apple II home computer series was frequently cloned, both in the United States and abroad, in a similar way to the IBM PC.
+Apple II clones are computers that share functionality with the Apple II line but were not created by Apple.
+The systems were cloned, both in the United States and abroad, in a similar way to the IBM PC.
 According to some sources (see below), more than 190 different models of Apple II clones were manufactured.
 Most could not be legally imported into the United States.
 Apple sued and sought criminal charges against clone makers in more than a dozen countries.

 Background

-Without explicitly stating that they were Apple II clones, many had fruit-related names.
-An example was Pineapple who Apple successfully forced to change its name to "Pinecom".
+Many Apple II clones had fruit-related names, without explicitly stating that they were Apple II clones.
+An example was Pineapple, who Apple successfully forced to change its name to "Pinecom".

 Agat was a series of Apple II compatible computers produced in the Soviet Union between 1984 and 1993, widely used in schools in the 80's.
 The first mass-produced models, the Agat 4 and Agat 7, had different memory layouts and video modes from Apple II, which made them only partially compatible with Apple II software.

 Agats were not direct clones of Apple II, but rather uniquely designed computers based on 6502 CPU and emulated Apple II architecture.
 That helped developers to port Apple II software titles to Agat.
 A later model, the Agat 9, had an Apple II compatibility mode out of the box.
 Soviet engineers and enthusiasts developed thousands of software titles for Agat, including system software, business applications and educational software.

-Bulgarian Pravetz Series 8 was an Apple II clone with Cyrillic support.
+Bulgarian Pravetz series 8 was an Apple II clone with Cyrillic support.

 Basis, a German company, created the Basis 108, a clone for the Apple II that included both a 6502 processor and the Zilog Z80, allowing it to run the CP/M operating system as well as most Apple II software.
 This machine was unusual in that it was housed in a heavy cast aluminum chassis.
 The Basis 108 was equipped with built-in Centronics (parallel) and RS232c (serial) ports, as well as the standard six Apple II compatible slots.
-Unlike the Apple II it came with a detached full-stroke keyboard (AZERTY/QWERTY) of 100 keys plus 15 functions keys and separate numeric and editing keypads.
+Unlike the Apple II it came with a detached full-stroke keyboard (AZERTY/QWERTY) of 100 keys plus 15 function keys and separate numeric and editing keypads.

 Another European Apple II clone was the Pearcom Pear II, which was larger than the original as it sported not eight but fourteen expansion slots.
 It also had a numerical keypad.
 Pearcom initially used a pear shaped rainbow logo, but stopped after Apple threatened to take legal action.